jatin.blog ~ $

 trainer.save_model(OUT_DIR) # saves only the ~84 MB adapter, not 14 GB base

-First, the optim="paged_adamw_8bit" is the paged optimizer from QLoRA.
+optim="paged_adamw_8bit" is the paged optimizer from QLoRA.
 It pages optimizer state to CPU RAM under memory pressure; without it, long sequences in your batch can OOM the GPU during the AdamW second-moment update.
 Use it whenever you’re at the memory ceiling on a single GPU.

-Second, the saved checkpoint at OUT_DIR is the adapter only — typically 50–200 MB depending on rank and model size.
+Second, the saved checkpoint at OUT_DIR is the adapter only; typically 50–200 MB depending on rank and model size.
 The base model is not duplicated; you reload it at inference time from the original checkpoint and attach the adapter.
 This is what makes multi-tenant serving viable: 100 adapters at 100 MB each is 10 GB of disk, versus 100× the base model size if you’d done full fine-tuning.

 Third, the learning rate (2e-4) is roughly 10× higher than full fine-tuning’s 2e-5.
 The LoRA adapter starts from zero contribution, so the optimizer needs aggressive updates to install the behavior; a too-low LR will just stall.